 Odette Wilkens, Esq.

-Odette is Executive Director of the Equal Justice Alliance, which is seeking legislative and judicial remedies to repeal or amend the Animal Enterprise Terrorism Act.
-She is a member of the Committee of Legal Issues Pertaining to Animals of the New York City Bar Association.
-As a corporate attorney, Odette was Assistant General Counsel for a major international recruiting firm.
-She holds a masters degree in business administration in Finance from Stern, New York University.
-She has spoken at bar associations, law schools and legal conferences on the Act’s implications for civil liberties. www.equaljusticealliance.org
+Odette Wilkens is Executive Director of the Equal Justice Alliance, whose mission is to repeal the Animal Enterprise Terrorism Act.
+Odette is also a corporate transactional attorney concentrating in information technology contracts.
+She’s worked at media, technology and financial institutions.
+She graduated Brooklyn Law School, holds a masters degree in business administration in Finance from Stern at New York University, and graduated from Barnard College, affiliated with Columbia University.
+She has spoken at bar associations, law schools and conferences on the Act’s implications for civil liberties. www.equaljusticealliance.org

 Anna is the founder and creative director of Pelush, a luxury faux fur fashion brand established in Manhattan, NY.
 Anna was born and raised in the fashion capital of Milan, Italy.
 Her passion for glamour, elegance and style led her to pursue a fashion career that has spanned over two decades.
 Before creating Pelush, Anna worked as a womenswear buyer, personal shopper, and stylist for the infuential luxury houses of Fendi and Prada.
 Anna is well known and respected among fashion editors, celebrities and tastemakers for her attention to detail, knowing eye and unmatched ability to cohesively style for any occasion.
 Pelush refects Anna’s unparalleled eye for elegance, detail and design that embraces a conscious and compassionate style that embodies the modern luxury which the world is craving.
 Anna is a life-long animal lover and dedicated activist making her home in New York City.
 Trough Pelush, she is changing the way faux fur is perceived and worn: http://pelush.com/